IgorMaj/SyntaxColoring/README.md

 ### Pattern statements

 There are several types of pattern statements.
-Include statements can include other patterns in their pattern.
+Include statements can include other pattern references in their parent pattern.

 ```
 include: other_pattern_name
 ```

-Referencing non existing pattern name will result in semantic error.
+Referencing non existing pattern name will result in a semantic error.

 Match statement takes scope name and Ruby regular expression:

 ```